greggman/grunt-vector2raster/README.md

         {
           src: "<%= srcDir %>/res/app-icon/icon.svg",   // Source
           dest: "platforms/ios/<%= pkgName %>/Resources/icons/"
-          // Destination path (+ image name when no options) }
+          // Destination basepath (+ image name when no options) }
       ],
       options:{   // Options
         dest:[    // Array of objects with dest image properties {
-            name:"icon-40.png",
-            size:{width:40,height:40}   // or just 40 when the image is square }
+            name:"icon-40.png",   // name can have some pathinfo as well size:{width:40,height:40}   // or just 40 when the image is square }
         ]